orestbida/cookieconsent/docs/reference/configuration-reference.md

 - Type: `boolean`
 - default: `true`

-Intercepts all `<script>` tags with a `data-cookiecategory` attribute, and enables them based on the accepted categories.
+Intercepts all `<script>` tags with a `data-category` attribute, and enables them based on the accepted categories.
 Check out the [scripts management](/advanced/manage-scripts.html#using-script-tags) section for details and examples.

 ## autoClearCookies